talkol/ton-content/BLOG01.md

 ---

 Tal is a founder of Orbs Network (https://orbs.com).
 He's a passionate blockchain developer, open source advocate and a contributor to the TON ecosystem.
 He is also one of the main developers for TONcoin Fund (https://www.toncoin.fund).
-Follow Tal on GitHub (https://github.com/talkol) and Twitter (https://twitter.com/koltal).
+For Tal's work on TON, follow on GitHub (https://github.com/ton-defi-org).
+For Tal's personal work, follow on GitHub (https://github.com/talkol) and Twitter (https://twitter.com/koltal).